andrewasheridan/estimating_delays/estdel/README.md

 If `conversion_fn` is set to `default`, then the frequency range &nu; is taken to be 1024 equal width frequency channels over a total of 0.100 GHz: `&nu; = np.linspace(0.100, 0.200, 1024) # GHz`.
 Each channel then is approximately 0.098 MHz wide.
 This has the effect of changing the smallest increment of delay from a unitless value of 0.0001 to about 1.023 nanoseconds, and changes the range of predicted delays to be about -409 nanoseconds to +409 nanoseconds.

+If you would like to use a different range of frequency channels of equal width, pass your own conversion function to `conversion_fn`.